-Earlier this year, I opened this business, Taylor White Photography.
+Earlier last year, I opened this business, Taylor White Photography.
 I picked up my hobbyist camera that had been sitting in its case for two years, and I finally learned to use it (rather than let it use me).
 Within two months I had 15 photo sessions and wonderful new business plans.
 I jumped right in, working with wedding vendors and couples, slowly building my portfolio, an exciting and trilling endeavor.
 I made enough to upgrade to a full frame camera and start building my lens collection.
-After shooting a couple weddings and planning a few styled shoots, I decided to pursue wedding photography.
+After shooting a couple weddings and planning a few styled shoots, I decided to go full-force into wedding photography.

 Something people don’t know about me is that I am also pursuing a career as a Marriage and Family therapist.
 Since high school, I knew I wanted to work with people, helping them in their mental health and discovering who they are, so I chose to study psychology in undergraduate school.
 As I transition into graduate school, I recognize that my job as an MFT will be hard, and sometimes may break my heart as I walk with people through brokenness.
 The therapeutic relationship sees people through their lowest and hardest moments, and often reminds me that of the world’s depravity, however, it also shows me the resilience and strength that humans possess.
 Photographing weddings gives me a chance to experience love, wholeness, and happiness to its fullest.
 Working with my couples makes me a better person, hopeful and ready to serve others.